 If you’re on the hunt for the new shows coming in 2026 that are actually worth your time, consider this your ultimate cheat sheet.
 We’re talking long-awaited returns, dazzling debuts, and a mix of bold, brilliant storytelling that’ll keep your watchlist overflowing!

-Coming soon to ITV
+Coming soon

 The Lady

-Brought to you by the makers of The Crown, this new royal crime drama explores the real-life events of Sarah Ferguson’s formal royal dresser Jane Andrews (Mia McKenna-Bruce, Tracey Beaker Returns), whose rags to riches fairy tell fell apart when she was convicted of murdering her partner in 2001.
+Brought to you by the makers of The Crown, this new royal crime drama explores the real-life events of Sarah Ferguson’s formal royal dresser Jane Andrews (Mia McKenna-Bruce, Tracey Beaker Returns), whose rags to riches fairy-tale fell apart when she was convicted of murdering her partner in 2001.
 It’s a story of romance gone wrong, with disastrous consequences.

 Also expect to see Natalie Dormer (Game of Thrones, Hunger Games), Ed Speelers (Downton Abbey), Mark Stanley (Game of Thrones) and Laura Aikman (Gavin & Stacey, Joan).